 Food, Drink, and Entertainment

 Great food is another selling point.
 The rich history of the neighborhood has inspired an eclectic collection of restaurants.
 If you travel along Irving Park Road you will find some of the Casual coffee shops mentioned above, traditional steak houses, and American restaurants.
-One of the most popular restaurants for Burgers & Beer got its start in Porto, BRGRBELLY.
+One of the most popular restaurants for Burgers & Beer got its start in Portage Park, BRGRBELLY.

 The weekend the Portage Theater it's not the only place to go.
 Irving Park Road is lined with an array of bars, ranging from dive bars to karaoke bars.

 Types of Real Estate for Sale in Portage Park, Chicago